breuHQ/terraform-gcp-cloudsql/README.md

-# CloudSQL module with instances, databases and users
+# CloudSQL module with instances, databases, and users

-Opinionated terraform module to setup CloudSQL in GCP, containing an instance with databases, and users.
+Opinionated terraform module to set up CloudSQL in GCP, containing an instance with databases, and users.

 ## Intputs